literallyfiro/Emperors/README.md

 With Emperors, you can create your **own** unlimited emperors, with a photo of your choice!

-here is a quick summary of the features of the Emperors:
+here is a quick summary of the features of Emperors:

 * Unlimited emperor creation
 * Photo support